 Two alternatives were considered that assumed surface water from the East Branch of the California Aqueduct would be released directly into Littlerock Creek for groundwater recharge.
 Both of these alternatives eliminated the need for recharge basins.
 One of the alternatives also eliminated the need for a raw water conveyance.
+The steep and highly permeable terrain of Littlerock Creek north of the East Branch of the California Aqueduct and south of Palmdale Boulevard makes control of recharge through SWP releases from the East Branch of the California Aqueduct challenging, as the creek passes from the Pearland Subbasin to the Buttes Subbasin, and finally into the Lancaster Subbasin.
+Using the creek bed as a delivery system does not provide sufficient control over which subbasin the SWP would recharge.
+In addition, during a recharge test in 2002 after 5,000 acre-feet were released into the creek, the groundwater was reported in the bottom of the adjacent quarries at depths of approximately 75 feet below ground surface.
+Groundwater replenishment of recycled water through surface spreading in or adjacent to the creek would be complicated by the challenge in tracking the recharge locations of the diluent water; in this case SWP released from the East Branch of the California Aqueduct into the creek.
+These are a few of the reasons why it was recommended early in the Project to deliver SWP for diluent using pipelines instead of the creek bed and Run-of-River Recharge Alternatives were not carried forward for a detailed analysis.
 However, recycled water could not be recharged in either of these alternatives because regulations require that recycled and diluent water recharge must occur in the same area for proper blending.
 This requirement could not be met in either of the alternatives proposing groundwater recharge within Littlerock Creek because the extent of recharge within the creek cannot be controlled.
 Additionally, for both of these alternatives, the proximity of the creek to local quarries and the potential for lateral seepage into quarry pits could pose additional hurdles.